NovasMax/BigEarthNet/README.md

 * For BigEarthNet-19 labels, it is highly recommended to first check the [BigEarthNet-19 Deep Learning Models repository](https://gitlab.tu-berlin.de/rsim/bigearthnet-19-models).

 ## Prerequisites
 * The definitions of ResNet and VGG models are based on their TensorFlow-Slim implementations.
-Thus, you need to first download the `nets` folder of [TensorFlow-Slim repository](https://github.com/tensorflow/models/tree/master/research/slim/nets) to the root folder.
+The `nets` folder of [TensorFlow-Slim repository](https://github.com/tensorflow/models/tree/master/research/slim/nets) with small modifications are already included in the root folder.
+Please note that license information of this repository does not cover the [nets folder](https://gitlab.tu-berlin.de/rsim/bigearthnet-models-tf/tree/master/nets), which is licensed under the [Apache License 2.0](https://github.com/tensorflow/models/blob/master/LICENSE).
 * The `prep_splits.py` script from [here](https://gitlab.tu-berlin.de/rsim/bigearthnet-models/blob/master/prep_splits.py) for original labels and the `prep_splits_BigEarthNet-19.py` script from [here](https://gitlab.tu-berlin.de/rsim/bigearthnet-19-models/blob/master/prep_splits.py) for BigEarthNet-19 labels generate `TFRecord` files for train, validation and test sets from the BigEarthNet archive.
 To train or evaluate any model, required TFRecord files should be first prepared.
 * Config files of each model, which was used to train corresponding model, are given under `configs` folder.
 If you want to use those config files, you need to download pre-trained model weights and move to the folders (whose paths are written in the corresponding JSON file).
 * TensorFlow package should be installed.
-All codes are tested with Python 2.7, TensorFlow 1.3 and Ubuntu 16.04.
+All codes are tested with Python 2.7, TensorFlow 1.15.0 and Ubuntu 16.04.

 ## Training
 The script `train.py` expects a `JSON` configuration file path as a comand line argument.
 This file contains the following parameters: